 The DNR manages 5.6 million acres of state land on behalf of the citizens of Minnesota and is continually working to improve its land portfolio.
-DNR regularly evaluates the state's land holdings and looks for ways to improve habitat, conservation, and recreation.
-The agency strives to reduce land-management costs and find efficiencies.
+The DNR regularly evaluates the state's land holdings and looks for cost-efficient ways to increase environmental benefits, recreational opportunities, and economic growth for the state.

 - Increase close-to-home outdoor recreation opportunities

 - Consolidate land ownership, creating larger, contiguous blocks of DNR lands